“It can’t be that bad”

 8. “C’mon it can’t be that bad!”

-Not helpful … it IS pretty bad and doubting it — while she’s going through it — could see you banished from the birthing suite.
-It is not a good idea to diminish her experience — during or after.
-Put these phrases on your banned list: “C’mon you’ve done this before it should be easy”, “you didn’t scream as much as last time so it can’t be too painful”, “see it wasn’t that hard was it?” and “well that was easy.
+Not helpful.
+It IS pretty bad and doubting it—especially while she’s going through it—could see you banished from the birthing suite.
+It is not a good idea to diminish her experience—during or after.
+Put these phrases (all real-life examples) on your banned list: “C’mon you’ve done this before it should be easy”, “you didn’t scream as much as last time so it can’t be too painful”, “see it wasn’t that hard was it?” and “well that was easy.
 It was just like blowing the trumpet.”

 9. “How much will the epidural cost?”